carpentries-incubator/scons-novice/episodes/06-variables.md

     )
     return target_nodes
 ```

-Because our new Python module is no longer part of the SConstruct file, it does not have direct
-access to the special SCons namespace.
-We need to import SCons like a Python package to use the
-`Glob` function.

 An added benefit to moving our custom functions into a file with the `.py` extension is that we can
 use automated documentation tools, such as [Sphinx](https://www.sphinx-doc.org/en/master/), to build